skytransfer/skywire/READme.md

-this is a payment system
-application must be tested
-this file is being tracked
-this file is being tracked
+this is a payment application. application serves as a peer to peer money transfer this application is in its final stage bugs are being squashed